liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 `nfe_evals` and `nfi_evals` provide a rough measure of the overall cost of a given run, and can be compared among runs with differing input options to suggest which set of options is most efficient.
-The ratio `nniters`/`nsteps` measures the performance of the modified Newton iteration in solving the nonlinear systems at each stage;
-typical values for this range from 1.1 to 1.8.
+The ratio `nniters`/`nsteps` measures the performance of the nonlinear iteration in solving the nonlinear systems at each stage; typical values for this range from 1.1 to 1.8.
 The ratio `njevals`/`nniters` (in the case of a direct linear solver), and the ratio `npevals`/`nniters` (in the case of an iterative linear